 In principle, according to the regulation, these weights had to be coded with 2 integers and 5 decimals.
 But, that cause problems if the weights have at least 3 integers.
 That's why, in practice, personal base weights will be coded with at least one integer and 5 decimals.

 RB062: Longitudinal weight (two-year duration)

-Unit: all current household members (of any age) and former household members
+BASIC DATA (Basic personal data) Longitudinal Reference period: constant Unit: all current household members (of any age) and former household members Mode of collection: constructed